How to support a loved one with a cancer diagnosis.

 Do a little research

 You’re not expected to give medical advice – in fact, it’s not a good idea.
 But finding genuine and helpful literature and websites dedicated to cancer information will give you an indication of how they might be feeling, or provide you with what to expect after their first chemo session.
-Educate yourself.
-You’ll feel better prepared for the situation.
+Do a little research, and even consider exploring Gifts for Chemo Patients, which can help to show your support and care.
+By understanding more about their journey, you’ll feel better prepared for the situation.

 Help the caregiver